 Chateau des Fines Roches owns 53 hectares in the Chateauneuf du Pape appellation.
 48 hectares are planted to red wine varieties.
 5 hectares are reserved for Chateauneuf du Pape Blanc.
 They also own 74 hectares of vines in the Cotes du Rhone appellation.

-Chateau des Fines Roches produces 2 red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.
+Chateau des Fines Roches produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Chateau des Fines Roches Chateauneuf du Pape Blanc is made from 50% Grenache Blanc, 20% Bourboulenc, 20% Clairette and 10% Roussanne.
 The wine is then aged for 6 months in tank before bottling.
 Close to 1,750 cases are produced each year.

-Serving and Decanting Chateau des Fines Roches with Wine, Food Pairing Tips
+Serving Chateau des Fines Roches with Wine, Food Pairing Tips

 The white wine of Chateau des Fines Roches is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.